Quotations

 A lot of people have had a lot to say on the subject of monarchy over the centuries.

-Here’s over 200 to use to spice up an argument or garnish a school essay.
+Here's nealry 100 to use to spice up an argument or garnish a school essay.
+And you can quote us on that!

 If the Allies at the peace table at Versailles had allowed a Hohenzollern, a Wittelsbach and a Habsburg to return to their thrones, there would have been no Hitler.
-A democratic basis of society might have been preserved by a crowned Weimar in contact with the victorious Allies.”
+A democratic basis of society might have been preserved by a crowned Weimar in contact with the victorious Allies.

 I am a true servant of my King and country, not only as a dutiful subject but because I am a convinced monarchist, politically and intellectually.
 I mean by that, quite apart from myself and my relationship to my Bavarian and German fatherland, I believe monarchy to be the most successful form of government that the history of mankind has known.